London weekend getaway: 72 hours to remember

 After a non-stop day, take in the city’s history and culture.
 Founded in 50AD by the Romans, London is rich in history.
 Holding its own in riots, plagues and a certain Great Fire in 1666, learn more about the story of London as you visit locations that leave you in wonder over London’s past.

 For your afternoon’s entertainment, you’re going to need to take a trip to court.
 Don’t worry though, you’re not in trouble.
 See famous British writer Agatha Christie’s tale come to life at London County Hall as you experience the drama of the courtroom in Witness for the Prosecution.
 For many years, London County Hall was the home of London’s local government.
 With an octagonal council chamber in the centre, you’ll feel like you’re in a court session and seeing the drama unfold from all angles.
 Take your pick at where you sit in the venue, from the galleries to sitting in the jury, make up your mind at Witness for the Prosecution in a theatre experience that’s a crime to miss.

-Celebrate that you’ve made it through another packed day by visiting one of London’s most popular attractions.
+Celebrate that you’ve made it through a London weekend with a visit to one of the most popular attractions.
 Standing at 310 metres above the city, The Shard has become a recent addition to the London skyline.
 244 metres up the building sits The View from the Shard and it’s a view that has to be seen to be believed.
 Take in the view from the 72nd floor as the floor to ceiling glass windows allow you to take in a 360-degree panorama of the capital.
 We recommend a night-time booking with a cocktail in hand so you can maximise your Shard experience.
-One thing’s for sure, The View from the Shard is a national treasure to add into any London itinerary.
+One thing’s for sure, The View from the Shard is a national treasure to add into any London weekend itinerary.